Schedule your free initial virtual or telephonic consultation now! In-person consultations are available by appointment only.

 Asylum

-If you have suffered persecution or fear that you will suffer persecution based on your race, religion, nationality, membership in a particular social group or political opinion, you may be eligible to file for asylum in the United States within one year of your arrival.
-If you are outside of the one-year deadline filing for asylum, get your case evaluated to see if you fall under an exception.
+If you have suffered persecution or fear that you will suffer persecution based on your race, religion, nationality, membership in a particular social group, or political opinion, you may be eligible to file for asylum in the United States within one year of your arrival.
+If you are outside of the one-year deadline for filing an asylum application, it is crucial to have your asylum case evaluated to see if you qualify for an exception to the asylum filing deadline.

 Battered Spouse or Violence Against Women’s Act (VAWA)

-Some U.S. citizens and lawful permanent residents may misuse the immigration process to further abuse their non-citizen family members by threatening to withhold or withdraw their petition in order to intimidate them.
-Congress provided these non-citizens the ability to file a self-petition without the abuser’s consent or knowledge.
-If this petition is approved, VAWA self-petitioners may seek legal permanent residence and obtain a green card through adjustment in the United States or by consular processing.
+Some U.S. citizens and lawful permanent residents may misuse the immigration process to further abuse their non-citizen family members by threatening to withhold or withdraw their immigration petition to intimidate them.
+Congress provided these non-citizens with the ability to file a VAWA self-petition without the abuser’s consent or knowledge.
+If this petition is approved, VAWA self-petitioners may seek legal permanent residence and obtain a green card through adjustment of status in the United States or by consular processing.

 Provisional Waivers